What are your priorities when it comes to your health and fitness?

-These statements are admirable, but just saying it is not going to make it a reality.
+These statements are admirable, but just saying them is not going to make them a reality.

 Words without action is pure fake hustle.
 In order for any of the above things to happen, you must make your health and fitness a priority.